Silver Top

 Silver Top is a 1938 British crime film directed by George King and starring Marie Wright, Betty Ann Davies, David Farrar and Marjorie Taylor.
-It was made at Shepperton Studios as a quota quickie.
+It was written by Gerald Elliott, Dorothy Greenhill and Evadne Price, and made at Shepperton Studios as a quota quickie.

+Preservation status

+The British Film Institute National Archive holds a collection of ephemera but no film or video materials.

 Synopsis

-A gang of criminals decide to swindle an elderly sweet shop owner living in a country village out of her money by producing her "long-lost son" who is really one of their gang.
-However, once he takes up his disguise he begins to become entranced with the quiet country village and falls in love with the Vicar's daughter.
+Criminals Dushka Vernon and Flash Gerald decide to swindle elderly sweet shop owner Mrs Deeping, living in a country village, out of her money by producing her "long-lost son" who is really "The Babe", one of their gang, just released from prison.
+However, once he takes up his disguise he begins to become entranced with the quiet country village and falls in love with the vicar's daughter.
 He ends up refusing to help his former criminal associates and reveals his true identity to the villagers.